AirbusDefenceAndSpace/pesto/pesto-cli/docs/tutorial_pytorch.md

 If docker build fails you can debug your service directly in this folder.

-If the build succeeds you should be able to see your image `docker image`:
+If the build succeeds you should be able to see your image `docker image ls`:

 ```
 REPOSITORY                                           TAG                   IMAGE ID            CREATED             SIZE